cbalbin-bio/Epitopedia/README.md

 Generation of the database takes some time (~12 hours).
 Thus, the EpitopediaDB is provided above.

-To create the EpitopediaDB, download [IEDB](https://www.iedb.org/downloader.php?file_name=doc/iedb_public.sql.gz) and a mmCIF version of PDB
+To create the EpitopediaDB, download [IEDB](https://www.iedb.org/downloader.php?file_name=doc/iedb_public.sql.gz) and a mmCIF version of PDB.

 Point the container to the approriate paths for the IEDB, PDB (mmCIF format) and a data directory where the databases will be written.